 - Tianjara 89271S

 There's also the legendary "Budawangs sketch map" (The Northern Budawang Range and the Upper Clyde River Valley), first published by the Budawang Committee in 1960.
 I have the 8th edition, published in 1990, and I think that may well have been the last.
 It's not as useful now as it once was, as some of the tracks marked on it are overgrown and access points have moved.
-It also indicates a number of camping caves (often just rock overhangs rather than real caves), the use of which is now discouraged on environmental and cultural grounds.
-They usually don't make very good campsites anyway, so that's no great loss in my opinion.
+It also indicates a number of camping caves, some of which are now off-limits on environmental and cultural grounds.

 Still, the sketch map is a charming document, with hand-drawn text and features giving it a bit of a J.R.R.
 Tolkien feel.